kaktussoft/ksToolkit/README.md

 See source code.
 It is self-explanatory.
 ## function getServerDataMakeReportPutInElem
 See source code.
 It is self-explanatory.
+## function navEvent
+See source code.
+It is self-explanatory.
 ## function htmlSanitize
 See source code.
 It is self-explanatory.